11 Awesome Vegetable Recipes That Aren’t SaladsArticle posted in: Diet & Nutrition

 Become part of the veggie-lovers’ club with these 11 mouthwatering vegetable recipes:

 Baked in the oven for 20-25 minutes, these sliced cherry tomatoes dressed in olive oil, minced garlic, sea salt, pepper and a touch of sugar will fill the house with an aroma so tantalizing you may not care what the main course is.
-Only 42 calories, a half cup of these carmelized tomatoes supplies 15 percent of your recommended daily requirement for vitamin A and 20 percent of your vitamin C needs.
+Only 42 calories, a half cup of these caramelized tomatoes supplies 15 percent of your recommended daily requirement for vitamin A and 20 percent of your vitamin C needs.
 They’re served with flavorful ribbons of fresh basil.

 This is one of our favorite vegetable recipes.
-It makes six servings, with each serving counting as one Vegetable and one Extra on the Nutrisystem program.
+It makes six servings, with each serving counting as one Vegetable and one Extra on the Nutrisystem weight loss program.
 This means that you can enjoy as many as three servings and still stay on plan!
 (While non-starchy veggies are unlimited on the Nutrisystem plan, you are allowed up to three servings of Extras each day.)

 It really does exist: The veggie that tastes as good as dessert.
 It’s these baby carrots, tossed in a sweet-savory marinade of honey, olive oil and balsamic vinegar, and roasted for 40 minutes to enhance their natural sweetness.
 Best of all, they’re more than a side dish.
-You can also use them as a snack!
+You can also use them as a healthy snack!